tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

   1. Is this for an [OLTP][1] or [OLAP][2] installation?
   2. Do I normalize or de-normalize?

 These two questions are truly one and the same.
 The first, OLTP or OLAP, dictates the second.
-In an OLTP situation, what we’ll talk about today, normalization is going to effectively be critical to the performance we will have.
+In an OLTP situation, what we'll talk about today, normalization is going to effectively be critical to the performance we will have.
 On the same side, OLAP designed database can suffer drastically from a deeply normalized design due to the movement from high write to high read events.
 With the normalization being so critical, the first stage in that is to meet some level of normalization in an OLTP situation.
 If situations do present themselves where normalization has become a performance problem due to read/write variations, de-normalization can be effective.

 [Normalization][3] is the standard process of reducing redundancy in a database.
-Although there are many levels of normalization, called normalized form, we’re going to focus on a simplistic level of normalization and a secondary level or 2NF for the example shown in this article.
+Although there are many levels of normalization, called normalized form, we're going to focus on a simplistic level of normalization and a secondary level or 2NF for the example shown in this article.
 In this state of normalization, we will still see a high benefit in performance enhancements.

 In the following two table structures, an ordering system was needed.
 Both table structures meet the needs of an order header, details and shipment storage.
 As shown in figure 1, the non-normalized structure has the word “poor” in the naming convention.